-- (6) Interests shown are held directly by FEI.
-Tilman J. Fertitta owns and controls FEI and has voting and dispositive control over the shares held by FEI. - (7) The interests held by Luxor Capital include (i) 150,000 public shares, (ii) 1,028,325 shares of common stock issuable upon exercise of 2,056,650 public warrants held by investment funds affiliated with Luxor Capital (the "Luxor Funds"), (iii) 384,615 shares of common stock issuable upon exercise of the four Luxor Warrants held by the Luxor Funds, (iv) 4,615,386 shares of common stock issuable upon conversion of the Convertible Notes held by the Luxor Funds and (v) 325,000 shares issued in connection with the Bite Squad Merger.
+- (7) The interests held by Luxor Capital include (i) 150,000 public shares, (ii) 1,028,325 shares of common stock issuable upon exercise of 2,056,650 public warrants held by investment funds affiliated with Luxor Capital (the "Luxor Funds"), (iii) 384,615 shares of common stock issuable upon exercise of the four Luxor Warrants held by the Luxor Funds, and (iv) 4,615,386 shares of common stock issuable upon conversion of the Convertible Notes held by the Luxor Funds.
 Luxor Capital may be deemed to beneficially own the shares held by each of the Luxor Funds.
-In addition, Jonathan Green, a director of the Company, as a managing member and controlling person of the general partner of one of the Luxor Funds, may be deemed to beneficially own (i) 54,109 public shares held by such fund, (ii) 374,291 shares of common stock issuable upon conversion of 748,582 public warrants held by such fund, (iii) 202,400 shares of common stock issuable upon conversion of one Luxor Warrant held by such fund, (iv) 2,428,769 shares of common stock issuable upon conversion of the Convertible Note held by such fund and (v) 247,146 shares of common stock issued in connection with the Bite Squad Merger.
+In addition, Jonathan Green, as a managing member and controlling person of the general partner of one of the Luxor Funds, may be deemed to beneficially own (i) 54,109 public shares held by such fund, (ii) 374,291 shares of common stock issuable upon conversion of 748,582 public warrants held by such fund, (iii) 202,400 shares of common stock issuable upon conversion of one Luxor Warrant held by such fund and (iv) 2,428,769 shares of common stock issuable upon conversion of the Convertible Note held by such fund.
 The Luxor Funds will not have the right to convert Convertible Notes to the extent that after giving effect to such conversion, Luxor Capital would beneficially own in excess of 9.99% of the shares of common stock outstanding immediately after giving effect to such conversion.
 Christian Leone, as a controlling person of Luxor Capital, may be deemed a beneficial owner of all the shares to be owned by Luxor Capital, and Jonathan Green, as a controlling person of the general partner of one of the Luxor Funds, may be deemed the beneficial owner of the shares to be owned by such fund.
 Mr. Leone and Mr. Green disclaim beneficial ownership except to the extent of their respective pecuniary interests therein.
 The business address of Luxor, Mr. Leone and Mr. Green is 1114 Avenue of the Americas, 28th Floor, New York, NY 10036. - (8) Interests shown include (i) 509,324 shares held by Stream Investment Holdings, LLC ("SIH"), (ii) 9,169 shares held by Stream Financial Services, LLC ("SFS"), (iii) 97,794 shares held by Sierra Pelican ("Sierra") and (iv) 617,049 shares held by Mithras, LLC ("Mithras").
 Mr. Stream has voting and dispositive control over the shares held by each of SIH, SFS, Sierra and Mithras, and therefore may be deemed a beneficial owner of the shares held by such entities.
-Mr. Stream disclaims beneficial ownership of the shares held by such entities except to the extent of his pecuniary interest therein. - (9) Based solely on a Schedule 13D/A filed on November 19, 2018 by Jefferies Financial Group Inc. (f/k/a Leucadia National Corporation) ("JFG"), on behalf of itself and its controlled subsidiaries, the interests shown include 319,281 shares issuable upon conversion of 638,561 public warrants.
-JFG was a sponsor of the Company prior to the business combination.
-In addition, Jefferies LLC, an affiliate of JFG, served as an underwriter in our IPO, as financial and capital markets advisor to the Company in connection with the business combination, and as placement agent with respect to the Debt Financings.
+Mr. Stream disclaims beneficial ownership of the shares held by such entities except to the extent of his pecuniary interest therein. - (9) Based solely on a Schedule 13D/A filed on November 19, 2018 by Jefferies Financial Group Inc. (f/k/a Leucadia National Corporation), on behalf of itself and its controlled subsidiaries, the interests shown include (i) 638,561 shares of common stock and (ii) 319,281 shares issuable upon conversion of public warrants.